 This is a wildly incorrect and misleading interpretation of a different statistic—that 10 percent of USAID payments are made directly to organizations in the developing world.
 The remaining 90 percent includes all the goods and services that USAID, American companies, and faith-based organizations deliver in kind, from HIV drugs to emergency food aid, malaria bed nets, and treatment for acute malnutrition.

 Anti-democratic government are cheering Musk.
 And Musk knows this.
-As part of its throttling of democracy and civil society in Hungary, Viktor Orban blocked US AID or other pro-democracy funding.
+As part of its throttling of democracy and civil society in Hungary, Viktor Orban blocked USAID or other pro-democracy funding.
 Musk reposted when Orban’s right hand man cheered Musk shutting down America’s capacity to use soft power.

-It is bad enough that Musk is closing government agencies based on ignorance.
-He is actively spreading misleading conspiracy theories to justify his actions.
-He claimed that $50 million was spent to send condoms to Hamas.
+Why did Musk go after USAID?
+Maybe because foreign aid is unpopular.
+But it may also because Musk is seeped in far right online conspiracy theories, which have made USAID a target.
+Musk claimed that $50 million was spent to send condoms to Hamas.
 Sounds bad!
 Trump repeated this claim, as did members of Congress.
-But its a lie.
-The organization that receives the funds does provide family planning, but its US AID funds were providing emergency health support to refugees in Gaza.
+But it’s a lie.
+The organization that receives the funds does provide family planning, but its USAID funds were providing emergency health support to refugees in Gaza.
 And without that support, more people will die.
+This not a one-off.
+Musk constantly repeats conspiracy theories he has found online: that USAID helped to create COVID, is singlehandedly rigging elections and manufacturing media consent.
+There is no reasoning with this level of lunacy.

-The Acting Director of US AID is an alleged January 6 insurrectionist.
+The Acting Director of USAID is an alleged January 6 insurrectionist.
 It is not just that those who prosecuted January 6 have been punished, and the insurrectionists set free.
 Some have been given another opportunity to destroy American democracy by the White House.

-Even if you disagree with all foreign aid, or want to see US AID changed, is this really the means to do so?
+Even if you disagree with all foreign aid, or want to see USAID changed, is this really the means to do so?
 Government shutdowns led by the richest man in the world, fueled by lies, with no credible review of the process.

-Centrist Dems like David Axelrod and Rahm Emmanuel have urged their party to not pick a fight over US AID.
+Centrist Dems like David Axelrod and Rahm Emmanuel have urged their party to not pick a fight over USAID.
 But this is not a fight about a particular policy or even agency.
-Its a fight about presidential power.
+It’s a fight about presidential power.
 Does Trump have the power to fire all employees, and shut down an agency, without Congressional input?
 The answer is an ambiguous no. But if Dems concede this power to Trump now, they don’t have a leg to stand on when he goes after other agencies, such as the Department of Education.

 The Aggressive Push for Deferred Resignation Reveals Weakness